beccadax/FallibleKit/README.md

 Fallibles and Framework APIs
 ---------------------

 When you're writing your own APIs, you should have them return (or, for asynchronous calls, pass) `Fallible` types directly, but you have no such luxury with standard Foundation, Cocoa Touch, or Cocoa APIs.
-If they use the standard `error:` parameter, the `toFallible` function can help you convert their results to Fallible instances.
+If they use Swift's standard `throws` feature, the `Fallible(catches:)` initializer can help you convert their results to Fallible instances.

     public func readPropertyListWithToFallible(URL: NSURL) -> Fallible<AnyObject> {
-        let dataResult = toFallible { (inout error: NSError?) in NSData(contentsOfURL: URL, options: nil, error: &error)
+        let dataResult = Fallible(catches: try NSData(contentsOfURL: URL, options: []))
-        }

         if let data = dataResult.value {
-            return toFallible { (inout error: NSError?) in NSPropertyListSerialization.propertyListWithData(data, options: 0, format: nil, error: &error) }
+            return Fallible(catches: try NSPropertyListSerialization.propertyListWithData(data, options: [], format: nil))
         }
         else {
             // Have to convert this to a Fallible<AnyObject>